Erin Doherty: Film and television

 Doherty's first television appearance was in a 2016 episode of Call the Midwife, followed by a role in the 2018 BBC miniseries Les Misérables.

 In 2018, Doherty was a Screen International Star of Tomorrow, and an Evening Standard Rising Star.

 In 2019, Doherty appeared as Princess Anne in the third season of The Crown.
 She knew little about the princess before being cast, and consequently spent hours studying Anne's family history and life.
-Doherty made a point of only watching footage of the princess at the age she was portraying her, rather than interviews of Anne in later life.
+Doherty made a point of watching footage of the princess only at the age she was portraying her, rather than interviews of Anne in later life.
 Anne's voice is very different from Doherty's, being much lower in pitch; the actress spent time carefully learning and mimicking it, finding that it "was the key into her psyche".
 Doherty reprised her role as Princess Anne in the fourth season of the series.

-In 2022, Doherty is the protagonist in the BBC/Amazon Prime drama Chloe alongside Poppy Gilbert as Becky.
+In 2022, Doherty was the protagonist in the BBC/Amazon Prime drama Chloe alongside Poppy Gilbert as Becky.
 She was also cast to portray Anne Askew in the historical drama film Firebrand in 2023.
-In 2024, she played Clare a missing child returning to her parents aged 24 in the British psychological thriller film Reawakening, alongside Jared Harris and Juliet Stevenson.
+In 2024, she played Clare, a missing child returning to her parents at age 24, in the British psychological thriller film Reawakening, alongside Jared Harris and Juliet Stevenson.

-In 2025, she played child psychologist Briony Ariston, alongside Owen Cooper, in episode 3 of the Netflix miniseries Adolescence, which received media coverage due to the 52-minute episode being filmed entirely in a single uncut take.
-Lucy Mangan of The Guardian named the third episode of the miniseries' "most astounding", declaring that Doherty was "surely emerging as one of the best actors of her generation".
-The same year, she continued working with Stephen Graham, playing Mary Carr in Disney+'s A Thousand Blows (2025), the leader of an all-female crime syndicate called the Forty Elephants.
+In 2025, she played child psychologist Briony Ariston, alongside the youth Owen Cooper, in episode 3 of the Netflix miniseries Adolescence.
+This received media coverage due to the intense 52-minute episode having been filmed entirely in a single uncut take (as was each episode of the series).
+Lucy Mangan of The Guardian ranked the third episode of the miniseries' as "most astounding", declaring that Doherty was "surely emerging as one of the best actors of her generation".

+The same year, Doherty continued working with Stephen Graham.
+She played Mary Carr in Disney+'s A Thousand Blows (2025), as the leader of an all-female crime syndicate called the Forty Elephants.